Abdominoplasty removes loose skin and excess fat from the abdomen and tightens the abdominal muscles for correction of contour, tone and function

 Your second consultation will further deal with your operation choices and reiterate the possible problems and complications with reference to your specific case.

 Absolutely.
 Many of our patients look at a comprehensive “post pregnancy reconstruction” and combine abdominoplasty with other procedures.
 This means less overall expense, less time in hospital and less time recovering than from separate operations.
-Liposuction is often combined with Abdominoplasty (“Tummy Tuck”), to help refine the contour of the stomach, flanks and other area.
+Liposuction is often combined with Abdominoplasty (“Tummy Tuck”), to contour the stomach, flanks and other areas.

 If you are female, it is best to wait to have an Abdominoplasty (“Tummy Tuck”) until you have finished having children, so your abdominal muscles aren’t further stretched by pregnancy.